BEAUTY AND CULTURE ACROSS A TRIO OF DIVERSE ISLANDS

 In the hotels, breakfasts are generally buffet style, with plenty of choice.
 Lunches when included are made by the local guide and are usually sandwiches, or pasta salad plus fruit.
 You may want to carry some additional snacks with you from the UK, such as energy bars, but nothing that will melt in the hot sun!
 Evening meals in Praia and Mindelo will usually be in local restaurants, traditional dishes consist mostly of fish (in some rural areas there may be chicken) with rice, beans and locally grown vegetables such as cabbage, carrots, potatoes, sweet potatoes, tomatoes, pumpkin etc. Food is tasty but simple and the local fresh fish is excellent.

-Stuart will be leading our 29 November 2017 departure.
+Bob will be leading our 27 November 2018 departure.

 Read more reviews from feefo